DISPATCHES FROM EXOTIC LANDS

 Canoeing in the Lower Zambezi

-Livingstone is further from the Falls (approximately 10 km away), larger and more industrial but still has a relaxed and friendly atmosphere.
+Livingstone is further from the Falls (approximately 10 kilometres away), larger and more industrial but still has a relaxed and friendly atmosphere.
 The Livingstone Museum houses an impressive ethnography and natural history collection, as well as plenty of original David Livingstone memorabilia, and is well worth a visit.

 Both towns have internationally recognised airports that provide good connectivity.

-Both sides have lovely options ranging from colonial style hotels to luxurious riverside safari lodges.
+Both sides have lovely options, ranging from colonial-style hotels to luxurious riverside safari lodges.
 Here are our top picks:

 Zimbabwe: